BlackElephant/3DScanner/README.md

  * 1 is the one on the back of the phone for sync those two arduinos. - motorolamakeboard_arduino_due
 * android
  * code for android communication with the web server.
+* web
+ * code in python on google app